 Q: You joined Kelley in March 2017 but you've been at IUPUI longer.
 Where did you work before?

 Sara: I started at IUPUI as a work study student back in 2001 for what’s now called IUPUI Health Services.
 I took on a full-time position there in 2002 and worked my way up through the office to physician director for the clinic.
-After that, I received my first position on the academic side of higher education at SPEA in 2006 as a student services assistant within the Graduate Programs and worked my way up to graduate admissions advising, recording tasks and programing degree audits.
+After that, I received my first position on the academic side of higher education at SPEA in 2006 as a student services assistant within the Graduate Programs and worked my way up to graduate admissions advising, recording tasks and programming degree audits.

 Q: How are SPEA and Kelley students similar?